 Today, over a decade later, the growth of the industry continues.
 The Bureau of Labor Statistics projects 24 percent employment growth for actuaries between 2020 and 2030, a much faster growth rate than the 8 percent average for all occupations.

 “They are well-paid, there’s a lot of job satisfaction, and a lot of esteem, like a doctor or lawyer or professor.
 That aspect of being an actuary attracts a lot of people – those who are in school and those who are out of school and are working professionals wanting to switch careers,” Kudrle said.

 If you asked an actuary to analyze the profession, you might hear something like this:

-- How to reduce the likelihood of job loss: keep working, studying for and passing actuarial exams, and moving up the ladder.
+- Risk of not passing the necessary exams: Very low risk if you prepare through a proven program.
 Students prepared in the UVM program, for instance, have a 75 percent exam success rate, compared with 50 percent nationally.
 Even if students don’t pass any exams beyond the first two, they still can continue to work as actuarial analysts or consultants and make a decent living, Kudrle points out.

-- How to increase the likelihood of finding a job: Not all actuaries have followed a highly structured path, graduating with actuarial science degrees from big state schools.
-In fact, many firms prefer to hire liberal arts majors.“For sure, you need to have quantitative skills, but a National Life representative told me they’re also looking for individuals who are dynamic and who can communicate, who can think critically and who can do the work,” Kudrle recalls.
+“For sure, you need to have quantitative skills, but a National Life representative told me they’re also looking for individuals who are dynamic and who can communicate, who can think critically, and who can do the work,” Kudrle recalls.
 “One company mentioned their head guy was a philosophy major and that they don’t like getting candidates from the big farm-factory schools.
 They feel those students are pigeon-holed.”

 It’s standard practice for companies to support their employees in taking the exams: by paying exam fees and by providing paid study time.